Catoosa County approves new radio equipment contract for 911/EMA

 "I’m requesting that you (the board) enter into a contract with Motorola Solutions for the amount of $85,944," Thayer said.
 "This is a cooperative effort contract with Dade and Walker counties for replacement of our equipment on Canyon Ridge.

-As is the case with sometimes, Thayer says the equipment is becoming outdated.
+As is the case sometimes, Thayer says the equipment is becoming outdated.

 "This facility was built in 2008," Thayer said.
 "At that time, we took used equipment to save money and put it in there.
 That facility is a repeater for our radio system.
 That equipment has reached its end of life."